 Frizz and fly-aways happen to the best of us.
 No matter how often we moisturize our hair during the winter, escaping static electricity seems impossible.
 To better understand how to tame your hair static, you find need to know a little bit more about what causes it.

 Static electricity is created when two unlike objects rub against each other.
 The process causes electrons from one object to be transferred to the other.
 The object that loses the electrons gets a positive charge, while the object that gains electrons get a negative charge.
 Take hat hair for instance.
 When the material of your hat rubs against the strands of your hair, they swap electrons.
 This swap causes a kind of electric charge to build up on your hair.
-Usually, if there is humidity in the air, the charge can usually just go away.
+If there is humidity in the air, the charge can usually just go away.

 However, if there isn’t any humidity or moisture in your hair, like on a dry winter morning, the charge causes your strands to repel from another like a magnet.
 In short, your hair is literally so full of electrons that it can’t stand itself.
 Now, that you know what causes static electricity let’s talk about ways that you can fight it.
-Here are seven ways to fight off static electricity in your hair.

 One of the reasons that your hair is conducting an electric charge is that it’s dehydrated.
 During the winter, our strands can become dry due to lack of moisture in the air.
 Needless to say the cold winter winds and warm indoor heat are not doing your hair any favors.
-Give your hair some TLC by moisturizing your strands with argan oil.
-This powerful oil is full of nutrients that can help to replenish the moisture in your hair and keep fly-aways at bay.
+Give your hair some TLC by moisturizing your strands with a smoothing hair oil

 In order to help balance your hair’s natural charge, try using an ionic hair dryer when drying your strands.
 Ionic dryers work by emitting negative ions to help separate water molecules.
 This process not only helps to dry your hair faster, but it also helps to reduce heat damage that could dry out your strands.